SpenceKonde/DxCore/megaavr/libraries/Flash/README.md

 FLASHWRITE_FAIL_x     = 0x80 // This was attempted, but NVMCTRL.STATUS showed an error
 ```

-### Writing Arrays - Flash.writeWords()
+### Writing Arrays - Flash.writeWords(), Flash.writeBytes()
 ```
 Flash.writeWords(uint32_t address, uint16_t* data, uint16_t length)
+Flash.writeBytes(uint32_t address, uint8_t* data, uint16_t length)
 ```

 This will write the supplied data to flash, starting from `address`.
 Length is the number of words being written (the number of elements of the uint16 array) If you need to write other datatypes, cast the pointer youre passing to a ( uint116_t * ) and be sure that you recalculate the length.

-Like `Flash.writeWord`, the address must be even, (as we write one word at a time), but there is no alignment requirement beyond that - writes can even cross the 64K boundary.
-No erase operation is performed by `Flash.writeWords()`, and the array passed must have at least `length` elements.
+When writing an array of words wth `Flash.writeWord`, the address must be even, (as we write one word at a time), but there is no alignment requirement beyond that - writes can even cross the 64K boundary.
+No erase operation is performed by `Flash.writeWords()`, and the array passed must have at least `length` elements. `Flash.writeBytes` has no alignment requirement.

 ```